Doug McDermott: 2015–16 season

 In July 2015, McDermott re-joined the Bulls for the 2015 NBA Summer League, where he averaged 18.8 points and 4.4 rebounds in five games, impressing new head coach Fred Hoiberg.
 On October 30, the Bulls exercised their third-year team option on McDermott's rookie scale contract, extending the contract through the 2016–17 season.

 McDermott's Summer League form carried over into the regular season, with Hoiberg giving him plenty of game time off the bench.
-Over the first three games of the season, he averaged 7.3 points per game, boosting that number up to 10.2 over the first five games with 12 points scored against the Orlando Magic on November 1 and 17 points scored against the Charlotte Hornets on November 3.
 His impressive play off the bench earned him his first career starting assignment on November 5 against the Oklahoma City Thunder.
 In 23 minutes of action as the starting small forward, he scored nine points in a 104–98 win over the Thunder.
-Four days later, he scored a then career-high 18 points in a 111–88 win over the Philadelphia 76ers.
 On November 16, Tony Snell was reinserted into the starting line-up, moving McDermott back to a bench role.
-On February 19, 2016, he scored a career-high 30 points off the bench in a 116–106 win over the Toronto Raptors.
+On February 19, 2016, McDermott scored a career-high 30 points off the bench in a 116–106 win over the Toronto Raptors.
 On March 14, he had his second 20+ point game of the season with a team-high 29 points off the bench in a 109–107 win over the Toronto Raptors.
-Three days later, he scored 25 points against the Brooklyn Nets for his third straight game with 20+ points, tying a career-high five three-pointers.
+Three days later, he scored 25 points against the Brooklyn Nets for his third straight game with 20+ points, tying a career-high with five three-pointers.